Most supplements come in pill form, but not everyone can tolerate them, whether because they taste bad, or they’re hard to swallow.

 If budget isn’t an issue, it’s likely the highest overall quality liquid multivitamin on this list.

-Mary Ruth’s Morning Liquid multivitamin is a decent option if the first 2 aren’t available for some reason.
+Mary Ruth’s Morning Liquid multivitamin is a decent option if the first one isn’t available for some reason.

 It has about 100% of the DV for most vitamins (again, not really needed for vegans other than B12 and D), and no minerals other than zinc.